 SVHC and Restricted Substances under REACH

-REACH Substances of Very High Concern, SVHC, and the Restricted Substances, are substances that have been listed because they fulfil any below criteria:
+REACH Substances of Very High Concern, SVHC, and the substances subject to authorisation (Annex XIV), are substances that have been listed because they fulfil any of the below criteria:

 CMR: Carcinogenic, mutagenic or reproduction toxic chemicals.

 - PBT substances and vPvB substances as specified in REACH annex XIII.

 PBT = Persistent, bioaccumulative or toxic chemical.

 vPvB = very persistent or very bioaccumulative or toxic chemical.